brettmarl/wct-status/README.md

 -

 Many windfalls due to winter storms.
-First Nation trail guardians will hard at work to clear the trail starting in early April.
+First Nation trail guardians will be hard at work to clear the trail starting in early April.